Shapley Value Approximation Based on k-Additive Games: -Additive Approximation Approach

-We would like to emphasize that \cref{the:solution} does not make a statement about the obtained solution during sampling when not all coalitions are observed.
-To the best of our knowledge, and it is also well-known, there exists no approximation guarantee for methods that estimate the Shapley value by means of a weighted least squares optimization problem.
+We would like to emphasize that \cref{the:solution} does not make a statement about $I_i^k$ during sampling when not all coalitions are observed.
+To the best of our knowledge, there exists no approximation guarantee for methods that estimate the Shapley value by means of a weighted least squares optimization problem.
 The difficulty of obtaining a theoretical result is further elaborated by \cite{Covert.2021}.

+In addition, we apply a modified version of border sampling utilized by \cite{,Fumagalli.2023,Kolpaczki.2024c,Lundberg.2017} that demonstrates empirical improvements.
+Since the coalition sizes at the ends of the spectrum close to $0$ or $n$ comprise relatively few coalitions, we first deterministically collect all coalitions of size $1$,$2$,$n-2$, and $n-1$ and then continue with the random sampling of coalitions with cardinality between $3$ and $n-3$.